Subscribe to updates

 Alcohol & Gambling Licensing Sub-Committee - Thursday 29th January 2026 10.00 am

-The sub-committee is scheduled to consider an application for a new premises licence for Mangrove Mini Market, located at 15 Collingwood Road, Abington, Northampton, NN1 4RD.
-The application, submitted by Mr Steve Ewer, seeks permission for the sale of alcohol for consumption off the premises.
+The sub-committee was scheduled to consider an application for a new premises licence for Mangrove Mini Market, located at 15 Collingwood Road, Abington, Northampton, NN1 4RD.
+The application, submitted by Mr Steve Ewer, sought permission for the sale of alcohol for consumption off the premises.

-The initial application requested permission to sell alcohol from Monday to Saturday between 8:00 am and 00:00 am, and on Sundays from 10:00 am to 4:00 pm.
-However, following discussions with the licensing team, Mr Ewer has indicated that the initial intended opening hours for alcohol sales will be Monday to Saturday from 10:00 am to 8:00 pm, and Sundays from 10:00 am to 4:00 pm.
-This amended proposal is detailed in an email exchange included in the report pack.
+The initial application requested permission to sell alcohol from Monday to Saturday between 8:00 am and 12:00 am (midnight), and on Sundays from 10:00 am to 4:00 pm.
+However, an email exchange indicated that Mr Ewer had agreed to reduced opening hours for alcohol sales, proposing Monday to Saturday from 10:00 am to 8:00 pm, and Sunday from 10:00 am to 4:00 pm.
+This was to address concerns raised by residents and the licensing team regarding the potential impact of late-night alcohol sales in a residential area.

 -